-Looking at the figure 7, it emerges that the transmission factor contains three peaks, including negative incidence angles.
-It can be conjectured that the transmitted field could be split into three beams, the first is propagating along the y-axis and the two others are propagating symmetrically at an angle of \pm 6.4 ° from the first one.
-In fact, the field map shows a complicated system of interference between these three beams since they are not separated.
-On the other hand, a slight change of the wavelength from $\lambda = 2.5447$ to $\lambda = 2.543$, which significantly modifies the transmittance of the crystal (figure 11) leads to the transmitted field shown in figure 12, with four separated transmitted beams corresponding to the four peaks of the transmittance.
-The angular width of the incident beam extends from -14.2° to 14.2°.
-It is worth noticing that the four transmitted beams, which correspond to the rings of a Fabry-Perot, have very close directions of propagation despite a moderate width of the crystal.
+Looking at Fig. 7, it appears that the transmission factor contains three peaks, including negative incidence angles.
+It can be conjectured that the transmitted field could be split into three beams, the first is propagating along the y-axis and the two others are propagating symmetrically at an angle of $\pm 6.4^{\circ}$ from the first one.
+In fact, the field map shows a complicated interference system between these three beams since they are not separated.
+On the other hand, a slight change of the wavelength from $\lambda = 2.5447$ to $\lambda = 2.543$, which significantly modifies the transmittance of the crystal (Fig. 11), leads to the transmitted field shown in Fig. 12, with four separated transmitted beams corresponding to the four peaks of the transmittance.
+The angular width of the incident beam extends from -14.2° to 14.2° .
+It is worth noticing that the four transmitted beams, which correspond to the rings of a Fabry-Perot, have very close directions of propagation despite the moderate width of the crystal.
 This is a consequence of the small value of the permittivity.